-- 1. "LOCK" switch
+- 1. Indicator light

-- 2. "UNLOCK" switch
+- 2. Unlock switch

-- 3. "PANIC" switch
+- 3. Lock switch

+- 4. Panic switch

-The wireless remote control system is designed to lock or unlock all the doors or activate the "PANIC" mode from a distance within approximately 1 m (3 ft.) of the vehicle.
+The wireless remote control system is designed to lock or unlock the side doors and back door, from a distance within approximately 1 m (3 ft.) of the vehicle.

 When you operate any switch, push it slowly and securely.
+At this time, the indicator light flashes once.

-The wireless remote control transmitter is an electronic component.
-Observe the following instructions in order not to cause damage to the transmitter.
+The wireless remote control key is an electronic component.
+Observe the following instructions in order not to cause damage to the key.

-- Do not leave the transmitter in places where the temperature becomes high such as on the dashboard. - Do not disassemble it. - Avoid knocking it hard against other objects or dropping it. - Avoid putting it in water.
+- Do not leave the key in places where the temperature becomes high such as on the dashboard. - Do not disassemble it. - Avoid knocking it hard against other objects or dropping it. - Avoid putting it in water.

-You can use up to 4 wireless remote control transmitters for the same vehicle.
+You can use up to 4 wireless remote control keys for the same vehicle.
 Contact your Toyota dealer for detailed information.

-If the wireless remote control transmitter does not actuate the doors or alarm, or operate from a normal distance:
+If the wireless remote control key does not actuate the doors or operate from a normal distance, or the indicator light on the key is dimmed or does not come on:

-- Check for closeness to a radio transmitter such as a radio station or an airport which can interfere with normal operation of the transmitter. - The battery may have been consumed.
-Check the battery in the transmitter.
-To replace the battery, see "-Replacing transmitter battery" on page 18.
+- Check for closeness to a radio transmitter such as a radio station or an airport which can interfere with normal operation of the key. - The battery may have been consumed.
+Check the battery in the key.
+To replace the battery, see "-Replacing battery" on page 17.

-If you lose your transmitter, contact your Toyota dealer as soon as possible to avoid the possibility of theft, or an accident.
-(See "If you lose your wireless remote control transmitter" on page 232 in Section 4.)
+If you lose your wireless remote control key, contact your Toyota dealer as soon as possible to avoid the possibility of theft, or an accident.
+(See "If you lose your keys" on page 245.)